AmanCode9/byteverse/README.md

 Byteverse is a personal coding playground built to:

-- Explore new technologies 🌐
+- Explore new and latest technologies 🌐
 - Build and document cool side projects 🛠️
 - Practice open-source collaboration 🤝
 - Create a digital portfolio of work 📁